junghyun397/GomokuBot/documents/about-renju-eng.md

 Welcome to the much fairer Gomoku!
 If you've followed this guide far, you know all the basic Renju rules.
 Now, even if forbidden moves appear, you will be able to unlock that or use other strategies to continue the game without panicking.

 Now start a game with your friends with the ``/start @mention`` command.
 Even if you don't have friends, the GomokuBot AI will always be with you.
-Don't forget to configure the GomokuBot with the ``/setting`` command as well.
+Don't forget to customize GomokuBot with the ``/setting`` command as well.

-In the next chapter, we will learn how to figure out forbidden moves in very complex situations and how to attack and defend using forbidden moves.
+In the next chapter, we'll learn how to figure out forbidden moves in very complex situations and how to attack and defend using forbidden moves.
 These are strategies for Renju, all possible only in Renju.
 It can be a little difficult for beginners.

 ## Like a Forbidden Move, But May Not Be a Forbidden Move.

 Consider the following situation.
-Will Black be able to move with ``h9``?
-At first glance, it seems that ``h9`` is a 3-3 forbid made by two stones arranged vertically in column h and two stones arranged horizontally in column 9, and it seems that black should not be able to move with ``i9``.
+Will black be able to move with ``h9``?
+At first glance, it seems that ``h9`` is a 3-3 forbid made by two stones arranged vertically in column h and two stones arranged horizontally in row 9, and it seems that black should not be able to move with ``i9``.

 ```fname = pseudo-forbid-simple, forbid = false, lmove = null
    A B C D E F G H I J K L M N O